NeusoftSecurity/ADSG-LBaaS-Driver/README.md

 #Load Balancing Scenarios and Configurations

 Both physical and virtual ADSG devices can be deployed in OpenStack environment.
-Typical deployment scenarios include:
+Typical deployment scenarios include:<br>
 2.1.
 VLAN Mode.
-Physical ADSG is deployed in OpenStack private cloud environment, and provide load balancing service for back-end servers through Layer 2 VLAN.
+Physical ADSG is deployed in OpenStack private cloud environment, and provide load balancing service for back-end servers through Layer 2 VLAN.<br>
 2.2.
 DSNAT Mode.
-Virtual ADSG is launched in an internal network of OpenStack, and provide load balancing service for back-end servers through Neutron router.
+Virtual ADSG is launched in an internal network of OpenStack, and provide load balancing service for back-end servers through Neutron router.<br>
-2.2.
+2.3.
 Proxy Mode.
-Physical ADSG is deployed in the external network of OpenStack,
+Physical ADSG is deployed in the external network of OpenStack.<br>